6 Basic Supplements Everyone Needs

 Free radicals are produced by your body and are a natural part of metabolism.
 Your body can deal with a certain amount.
 But when you make poor food choices, are exposed to chemicals in your environment or the products you use on your skin and hair, you produce many more free radicals, far too many for your body to deal with, and this results in inflammation.

-Free radicals are known not only to be the cause behind many chronic and serious diseases, but they also affect your skin by causing inflammation, destroying cells, and causing pigment changes.
+Free radicals are known to not only be the cause behind many chronic and serious diseases, but they also affect your skin by causing inflammation, destroying cells, and causing pigment changes.

 smoke-258786_640